Reviews of music originally released in 1994.

 It’s a pretty great record and if you’ve never heard Talk Talk’s last records, you’d think they invented the genre, or close to it.
 But no, they didn’t.
 Someone just used their review of this record to finally coin a term for a sound that had been around for some time.

 11. Koenji Hyakkei: Hundred Sights of Koenji (9/10)

 I was completely unaware of Zeuhl when I first heard this record.
 I still remain ignorant of its history.
-And I guess that’s why I still have unabashed love for this record when lots of feel its just reviving old music.
+And I guess that’s why I still have unabashed love for this record when lots of people feel its just reviving old music.